-Welcome to the Waimate District Council's Annual Report 2022/23.
-This report reflects how well Council has managed projects, services and financial performance against the original intentions of the second year of the Long Term Plan 2021-31.
+Welcome to the Waimate District Council's Annual Report 2023/24.
+This report reflects how well Council has managed projects, services and financial performance against the original intentions of the third year of the Long Term Plan 2021-31

 The full Annual Report provides a snapshot of our performance over the past financial year and celebrates some of the key highlights that have been achieved.
-While we will continue to progress a number of significant projects in the coming months and years, our focus remains heavily on delivering quality infrastructure, public and regulatory services that are both cost-effective and efficient for the community.
+We will continue to progress with several significant projects in the coming months and years, and our focus remains strongly on delivering quality infrastructure, public and regulatory services that are both cost-effective and efficient for our community.